MicrosoftDocs/azure-video-indexer/azure-video-indexer/customize-speech-model-how-to.md

 * A new model must include at least one plain text dataset and can have multiple plain text datasets.
 * It's optional to include a pronunciation dataset and no more than one can be included.
 * Once a model is created, you can't add additional datasets to it or perform any modifications to its datasets.
 If you need to add or modify datasets, create a new model.
-* If you have indexed a video using a custom speech model and then delete the model, the transcript is not impacted unless you perform a re-index.
+* If you have indexed a video using a custom speech model and then delete the model, the transcript isn't impacted unless you perform a reindex.
 * If you deleted a dataset that was used to train a custom model, as the speech model was already trained by the dataset, it continues to use it until the speech model is deleted.
 * If you delete a custom model, it has no impact of the transcription of videos that were already indexed using the model.